shaleen-wonder-ent/user-guides/App_mod_Fabric_non_Fabric_AI_Landing_Zone_Centric_Cloud_Agnostic._V1.md

 The identity layer uses **Keycloak** (open-source) or **Auth0** (SaaS) as the identity platform.
 Keycloak supports multi-realm architecture — each tenant gets its own realm with federated SSO to their corporate IdP.

+**How Power BI Embedded works with Keycloak (not Entra ID for users):**

+Power BI Embedded only understands Entra ID — but end users never authenticate to Entra directly.
+The solution uses the **"App Owns Data"** embedding pattern (the standard ISV pattern):

+1. **Users authenticate to the SaaS app via Keycloak** — Keycloak issues a JWT with tenant context (realm, roles, `tenant_id`)
+2. **The app backend holds a service principal** registered in Microsoft Entra ID — this is a server-side credential stored in Vault, not user-facing
+3. **The app backend calls the Power BI REST API** using the service principal to generate an **embed token** — the embed token includes `EffectiveIdentity` with the tenant's RLS roles and `tenant_id`
+4. **The embedded PBI iframe in the browser** uses the embed token — the end user never sees an Entra login prompt

+This means Keycloak handles all user-facing authentication, while a single Entra ID service principal handles the PBI backend plumbing.
+They coexist cleanly.

 ```
 Tenant User
     │